 1. Gifts Secured

-Starting with the basics, this metric simply measures how many gifts your nonprofit received within any given time frame (1 month, 1 year, 3 years).
+Starting with the basics, this metric simply measures how many gifts your nonprofit received within any given time frame (one month, one year, three years).

 Choose any time frame that works best for your nonprofit.
 One year is the standard time frame.